-Homemade Strawberry and basil ice cream, just means summer!
+Homemade Strawberry ice cream with basil, just means summer!
 It’s the end of June and here in the UK that means Wimbledon and tennis (yeah Go Andy Go!!!) and of course strawberries and cream.
 Wimbledon and strawberries are just synonymous with each other rather like bat and ball, though in this case that should be racquet and ball.

 I adore those luscious British strawberries that pack the shops at this time of year, they are oh so much better than the tasteless watery rubbish we are fobbed off with the rest of the year and so worth waiting for.

-I have decided to morph my strawberries and cream into this wonderful strawberry and basil ice cream, the perfect treat for a summers day wherever you are.
+I have decided to morph my strawberries and cream into this wonderful strawberry icecream with basil, the perfect treat for a summers day wherever you are.

 I like my ice cream to be full of flavour and to this end, I tend to chuck in all sorts of extra ingredients, sometimes this works and sometimes it doesn’t.